MaximAliev/BenchMe/README.md

 ### Contribution
 Contribution is welcome!
 Feel free to open issues and submit pull requests.

-This is my personal project and it has no funding at all.
+This project is a part of my PhD study and it has no funding at all.